-We are in the process of endeavoring to obtain the applicable information and procedure this year from Vanguard and Fidelity, which are the designated, directed-trustees, as to how they will lawfully notify you of our solicitation (which is a requirement of the various Plans' Trust Agreements).
-When further information becomes available, we will file additional Preliminary and Definitive material to amend our Proxy Statement with the SEC to advise 401(k) stockholders.
+On April 17, 2006 we received an announcement that Vanguard will be delivering the following notification letter to AAG plan participants (click here).
+We are in the process of endeavoring to obtain the applicable information and procedure this year from Fidelity, which is one of the designated, directed-trustees, as to how it will lawfully notify you of our solicitation (which is a requirement of the Plans Trust Agreements).
+When further information becomes available, we will file additional Definitive material to amend our Proxy Statement with the SEC to advise 401(k) stockholders.
 We will also publish this information on www.votepal.com.